 loan me a minute, let me borrow your ear

-and I’ll sing you a song about Leonard Peltier
+I’ll sing you a song about Leonard Peltier

-he’s gone so long in a federal jail
+gone so long in a federal jail

-the innocent victim of a tangled tail
+the innocent victim of a tangled tale

 in South Dakota where the fear was thrown

-where the presidents watched from a mountain of stone
+the presidents watched from a mountain of stone

-and they said all people are free to roam
+they said all people are free to roam

 there was a struggle for freedom in the Indian home